bondhugula/pluto/README.md

 $ git submodule init
 $ git submodule update
 $ ./autogen.sh
-$ ./configure [--enable-debug] [--with-isl-prefix=<isl install location>]
+$ ./configure [--enable-debug] [--with-clang-prefix=<clang install location>]
 $ make
 $ make test

+* Use --with-clang-prefix=<location> to point to the specific of clang to build with.

-* --with-isl-prefix=<location> to compile and link with an already installed isl.
+* Use --with-isl-prefix=<isl install location> to compile and link with an already installed isl.
 By default, the version of isl bundled with Pluto will be used.

 'polycc' is the wrapper script around src/pluto (core transformer) and all other components. 'polycc' runs all of these in sequence on an input C